SankethBK/diaryvault/README.md

 ### Support

-If you have any questions or doubt, join our discord server https://discord.gg/S4QkJbV9Vw
+If you have any questions or doubts, join our discord server https://discord.gg/S4QkJbV9Vw

 ### Contributions